tengshaofeng/ResidualAttentionNetwork-pytorch/README.md

 # result
 I have test on ResidualAttentionModel_92_32input on cifar10 test set, the result is as following:
 #
-Accuracy of the model on the test images: 92.31 %
+Accuracy of the model on the test images: 0.9266
 #

-Accuracy of plane : 94 %
+Accuracy of plane : 92 %

-Accuracy of   car : 96 %
+Accuracy of   car : 97 %

-Accuracy of  bird : 88 %
+Accuracy of  bird : 90 %

-Accuracy of   cat : 85 %
+Accuracy of   cat : 83 %

-Accuracy of  deer : 93 %
+Accuracy of  deer : 94 %

-Accuracy of   dog : 86 %
+Accuracy of   dog : 88 %
 Accuracy of  frog : 94 %

-Accuracy of horse : 94 %
+Accuracy of horse : 95 %

-Accuracy of  ship : 94 %
+Accuracy of  ship : 95 %
 Accuracy of truck : 94 %

 #
 the paper only give the archietcture details of attention_92 for imagenet with 224 input but not for cifar10.
 So I build the net following my understanding.
 I have not struggled for optimizing the code, so maybe you can do better based my code.